SaaKho/Web_Engineering/README.md

 The appropriate styling and media queries have also been added to the JSX files to ensure the websites are responsive as well

 Today I will try to complete another Component for my Web Eng project the About Us page using React

+Almost Done with the
+Header
+Footer
+Hotel Cards
+Feedback Form
+Login/SignUp
+Reviews
+Feedback Form

+Will continue the Rest Tomorrow and Commit the changes